Lucas Paqueta: Man City transfer on hold due to FA and FIFA betting investigation

-Investigation is believed to be about bets placed in Brazil; Paqueta denies placing any best himself; FA and Man City have declined to comment
+Investigation is believed to centre around Paqueta getting booked in games, with the bets being placed in Brazil; Paqueta denies placing any bets himself; FA and Man City have declined to comment

 Manchester City's move for Lucas Paqueta is on hold because of concerns surrounding an FA and FIFA betting investigation.